Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 6570 (OEM) 2GB should be just a bit faster than the GeForce 9600 GT 512MB overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 6570 (OEM) 2GB should theoretically be a little bit better than the GeForce 9600 GT 512MB overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison